JackSmack1971/probable-parakeet/FlashbotV2/README.txt

 FlashbotV2
-FlashbotV2 is an updated version of the Flashbot contract, a smart contract that performs a frontrunning attack on the Uniswap decentralized exchange (DEX) to extract profits from the trades of other users.
-The contract uses a technique called MEV (Maximal Extractable Value) to determine the best trades to front-run and to execute them in a way that maximizes its profits.
+FlashbotV2 is an updated version of the Flashbot contract, a smart contract that performs a frontrunning on the Uniswap decentralized exchange (DEX) to extract profits from the trades of other users.
+The contract uses a technique called MEV (Miner Extractable Value) to determine the best trades to front-run and to execute them in a way that maximizes its profits.